London Schools Pollution Helpdesk

 Did you know a 20% reduction in NO2 can improve children’s ability to learn by 3 weeks in one year.

-The London Schools Pollution Helpdesk is a free-to-use service, funded by the Mayor of London, to support schools across our city to take action on air pollution.
+The London Schools Pollution Helpdesk is a free-to-use service, funded by the Mayor of London and Impact on Urban Health, to support schools across our city to take action on air pollution.